firescript/nativescript-messenger/README.md

 # NativeScript Messenger

-A NativeScript module providing sms messaging action for Android and iOS.
+A NativeScript module providing an sms messaging action for Android and iOS.

 ## Installation